hawk/lux/doc/lux.md

 **\[macro MacroName ArgName1 ArgName2 ...\]**
   ...
 **\[endmacro\]**
 Declare a macro.
 The body of the macro consists of all lines up to the next `[endmacro]` line.
 The scope of the arguments are local within the macro.
-The arguments can be accessed via their names as normal variables, such as `$ArgName1`. `[my Var=Value]` can be used to assign temporary variables that only are valid within the macro.
+The arguments can be accessed via their names as normal variables, such as `$ArgName1`. `[my Var=Value]` can be used to assign temporary variables only valid within the macro.
 If a macro switches to another shell it is good practice to switch back to the calling shell before the end of the macro.
 One way of doing this is to get the name of the active shell from the **environment variable** `LUX_SHELLNAME` with `[my old=$LUX_SHELLNAME]` and later switch back to the shell with `[shell $old]`.
 If the macro file contains a `[cleanup]` marker, the statements after that will be evaluated in order to clean up unwanted side effects.

 **\[invoke MacroName ArgVal1 ArgVal ...\]**
 Invoke a macro.
 The arguments are separated with spaces.
 Arguments